ExtraHorizon/docs/docs/services/access-management/auth-service/open-id-connect/README.md

 ---
 description: >-
-  With the openID connect capabilities of Extra Horizon you can create a single sign on experience in your applications
+  With the OpenID connect capabilities of Extra Horizon you can create a single sign on experience in your applications
 ---